Mid + West

 The most profound change for me was the landscape.

-Here I am exploring how one's landscape, whether rural, suburban or urban, can utterly reshape them and how through relocation they grow and flourish.
+I feel that one's landscape, whether rural, suburban or urban, can utterly reshape them and how through relocation they grow and flourish.
 They become, in essence, a blending of all former homelands with the present.

 Please email me to receiving a PDF of the complete series including sizes and available pieces.